thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 Open EldenRingRandomizer.exe and select your Elden Ring game exe.
 Select "Output files for UXM" only if you're using UXM.
 When this is checked, the randomizer will output game files into the game directory, creating backups of all of the files it replaces.
 Otherwise, it will output game files directly into the `randomizer` directory.

-If you have other file-based mods to merge with randomizer, use "Select other mod".
-You can select a custom regulation.bin from a different directory, or enter a mod directory name manually.
-When the randomizer writes its files, it will use files from that directory as a base.
-(Also with Manual Mod Engine, you need to edit the config file [like this](https://cdn.discordapp.com/attachments/936393685585780846/980279218602643536/unknown.png), as mentioned in Step 2b).
+If you have other file-based mods to merge with randomizer, use "Merge other mod".
+Select either a directory or a regulation.bin file to merge another mod's directory.
+(With Manual Mod Engine, you'll also need to edit the config file [like this](https://cdn.discordapp.com/attachments/936393685585780846/980279218602643536/unknown.png), as mentioned in Step 2b).
+Select a Mod Engine toml file to merge all of the mod directories listed in the toml file.
+This uses the same resolution order as Mod Engine: if a file exists in multiple mods, randomizer only merges the file which is found first in the mod order.
 Be warned that some mods cannot be merged with item randomizer currently, and will always result in errors.

 Then, select randomization options in both the Item Randomizer and Enemy Randomizer tabs, which can be enabled or disabled with the corresponding checkboxes.
 In item randomizer, "Important locations" are all of the places you might have to check to finish the game or get essential upgrades.
 See more information about key items and locations below.
 By default, enemies get randomized within predefined categories (dragons bosses become other dragon bosses), but this is highly configurable with custom enemy placement.